233 BC

 Year 233 BC was a year of the pre-Julian Roman calendar.
-At the time it was known as the Year of the Consulship of Verrucosus and Matho (or, less frequently, year 521 Ab urbe condita).
-The denomination 233 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
+It was formerly known as the Year of the Consulship of Verrucosus and Matho (or, less frequently, year 521 Ab urbe condita).
+The denomination 233 BC has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.